 Progress with Co-Extruded Multilayer DFB Lasers

-The first use of multilayer co-extrusion of micro-resonator laser cavities was, not as a DFB laser, but as distributed Bragg reflectors (DBRs) laminated onto a dye-doped gain layer two or more orders of magnitude thicker than the individual Bragg layers.
+The first use of multilayer co-extrusion of micro-resonator laser cavities was not as a DFB laser, but as distributed Bragg reflectors (DBRs) laminated onto a dye-doped gain layer two or more orders of magnitude thicker than the individual Bragg layers.
 The best performing of these systems showed a threshold of 35 J/cm2 at 50% optical efficiency using a 53 m pyrromethene gain layer in a PVDF/PMMA blend at 1.9 wt% of dye.
-This approach has the advantage of versatility in that the center gain layer can be almost any gain media in any compatible host.
+This DBR approach has the advantage of versatility in that the center gain layer can be almost any gain media in any compatible host.
 The disadvantage is, of course, the extra processing required to combine the mirrors and the gain medium.
 This system is noteworthy also for the insights it provides for our understanding of the effective length of the resonator cavity with DBR mirrors in relation to the thickness of the gain layer and the presence of nonuniformity in the mirror layers.
-The delocalization of light propagating in modes within the bandgap and localization of light in modes outside the band gap was explored in detail in the context of Anderson localization in Ref. [].
+The delocalization of light propagating in modes within the bandgap and localization of light in modes outside the band gap was explored in detail in the context of Anderson localization in ref. [].

-Soon after the first successful melt-processed DBR laser, the same research group blended laser dyes directly into one of the two extruded polymers, producing a true DFB multilayer structure.122 These first co-extruded roll-to-roll processed DFB lasers were fabricated from dye-doped poly(styrene-co-acrylonitrile) with 25 wt% acrylonitrile (SAN25) alternated with layers of a fluorelastomer terpolymer of vinylidene fluoride (VDF), hexafluoroproplyene (HFP) tetrafluoroethylene (THV) (Dyneon THV 220G), and skin layers of low density poly-ethylene (Dow LDPE 6201).
-The refractive indices of the two constituent polymers at 633nm were found to be 1.57 and 1.37, respectively, producing sufficiently reflective films from 64 and 128 layer stacks.
+Soon after the first successful melt-processed DBR laser, the same research group blended laser dyes directly into one of the two extruded polymers, producing a true DFB multilayer structure.122 These first co-extruded roll-to-roll processed DFB lasers were fabricated from dye-doped poly(styrene-co-acrylonitrile) with 25 wt% acrylonitrile (SAN25) alternated with layers of a fluorelastomer terpolymer of vinylidene fluoride, hexafluoroproplyene tetrafluoroethylene (Dyneon THV 220G) (THV), and skin layers of low density poly-ethylene (Dow LDPE 6201).
+The refractive indices of the two constituent polymers at 633nm were found to be 1.57 and 1.37, respectively, producing highly reflective films from 64 and 128 layer stacks.
 The laser dyes used were commercial R6G and a newly-synthesized 1,4-bis-(-cyano-4-methoxystyryl)-2,5-dimethoxy-benzene (C1RG, absorption max at 434 nm, fluorescence peak at 515 nm)79 which were then pumped by 7 ns, 10 Hz, Nd:YAG based optical parametric oscillator at 532 nm and 489 nm, respectively.
 Both dyes were insoluble in the lower index THV polymer and so were solution blended in chloroform in to SAN25 and then further diluted with neat SAN25 into a nominal 1 wt% dye concentration.
 The THV/SAN25 pairing was chosen because THV acted, in this case, as a barrier layer for the dye, sequestering the dye in the SAN25 during melt processing.
-Though the melt processing temperatures are not so high as to destroy the laser dyes, the dyes tended to diffuse through many polymers, even to the point of leaving the multilayer system during extrusion.
+Though the melt processing temperatures are not so high as to destroy the laser dyes, the dyes tend to diffuse through many polymers, even to the point of leaving the multilayer system during extrusion.
 The effectiveness of the THV as a barrier layer appears to depend upon the polarity of the dye.
 It provided an effective barrier for R6G, but some diffusion was still evident with the C1RG dye.